twilio/twilio-go/rest/verify/v2/docs/DefaultApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
-**Ttl** | **int32** | How long, in seconds, the notification is valid.
+**Ttl** | **int** | How long, in seconds, the notification is valid.
 Can be an integer between 0 and 300.
 Default is 300.
 Delivery is attempted until the TTL elapses, even if the device is offline.
 0 means that the notification delivery is attempted immediately, only once, and is not stored for future delivery.

 ### Return type